isomorfeus/isomorfeus-preact/docs/state.md

   end
 end
 ```
-State can be changed like so, the component setState() will be called:
+State can be changed, the component setState() will be called:
 ```ruby
 class MyComponent < Preact::Component::Base
   render do
     if some_condition_is_met

       state.toggled = true # calls components setState to cause a render

       # or if a callback is needed:

       set_state({toggled: true}) do
         # some callback code here
       end